bhargavi452/Python-ml-project/README.md

 pandas,NumPy,Scikit-Learn,Matplotlib,Seaborn
 PROJECTS:
-*Heart disease prediction**-Machine learning model to predict the heart disease *titanic-in these project i have used all the regression and classification model that are used in machine learning https://github.com/bhargavi452/Python-ml-project/blob/main/project(2).py
+*Heart disease prediction**-Machine learning model to predict the heart disease *titanic sevivial prediction-in these project i have used all the regression and classification model that are used in machine learning https://github.com/bhargavi452/Python-ml-project/blob/main/project(2).py
 #currently learning
 machine learning